c2python-coding/Jtool/README.md

 *  `@moo(...)` for a parameter command where `...` is a string with whatever parameters are in the query string.

 ### 2. Registration
-To add the command `moo`, in the `customcommands.py` file, define a new function using the following format
+To add the command `moo`, define a new function using the following format

 ```python
 @register_command("moo")  # required to register command